AvijitBag/MonteCarloMultiGPU/guided_MonteCarloMultiGPU_SYCLMigration/README.md

    ```
    This step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the Intel® SYCLomatic Compatibility Tool.
 The result is written to a folder named dpct_output.
 The `--in-root` specifies path to the root of the source tree to be migrated.
-The `--use-custom-helper` option will make a copy of dpct header files/functions used in migrated code into the dpct_output folder as include folder.

    ```
-   c2s -p compile_commands.json --in-root ../../.. --use-custom-helper=api
+   c2s -p compile_commands.json --in-root ../../.. --gen-helper-function
    ```

 ## Build and Run the `MonteCarloMultiGPU` Sample